rafael-santiago/macgonuts/doc/BUILD.md

 Libraries will be built into ``../lib`` and binaries into ``../bin``.
-Tests will ran automatically, if you have been doing a good job you will not fear them and, I am pretty sure that you will like to see them running every single time remembering you that your code is actually working and that ``TDD`` matters.
+Tests will ran automatically, if you have been doing a good job you will not fear them and, I am pretty sure that you will like to see them running every single time remembering you that your code is actually working and that ``TDD`` matters. :raised_hands:

 [``Back``](#topics)